oracle-livelabs/oci/oci-tutorials/oci-tutorial-networking-security/introduction/introduction.md

 ## About this Workshop - Introduction to Oracle Cloud Networking and Security

-This session covers how security is built into your Oracle Cloud environment and the key services you can leverage to secure your Workloads.
-You will learn about Oracle's security principles, how Identity & Access Management (IAM) is used throughout your tenancy, as well as security features within networking.
-This will also include an introduction to the various networking components within Oracle Cloud Infrastructure (OCI) with the goal of understanding how to deploy the services and when/why to use them.
+Learn about key services for networking and securing your workloads in Oracle Cloud Infrastructure (OCI).
+The session covers OCI security principals, how to use Identity & Access Management (IAM) throughout your tenancy, as well as security features available within networking.
+You will also be introduced to core OCI networking services, how to deploy them, and best practice considerations for when and why to use these services.

 ### **Duration: 2 Hours**